manusdextra/perish/README.md

 ## TODOs

+- [x] add a now page
+- [x] re-think the deployment method (a git repo may not be appropriate for images)
+- [ ] think about how to implement a proper sitemap
 - [ ] implement links to pages and directories within the source tree
 - [ ] add photos (and the required processing)
-- [ ] re-think the deployment method (a git repo may not be appropriate for images)
-- [ ] add a now page
-- [ ] format the link list and think about having a proper sitemap

 ## Usage